-In addition to your regular college courses, you enroll in one AFROTC course per semester through the Department of Aerospace Studies.
+In addition to your regular college courses, you’ll enroll in one AFROTC course per semester through the Department of Aerospace Studies.
 You will take the AFROTC courses at UTSA as a cross-town student.
 These courses, along with a four-week summer course, provide the framework for your officer training.

 Leadership Lab: In AFROTC, we do not simply teach you about leadership, we give you a chance to put learning into action.
 The weekly leadership laboratory is a cadet-run activity, planned and carried out by senior cadets.
 Activities can include drill and ceremony instruction, physical fitness training, sports competition, and guest speaker presentations.
-Besides conducting leadership laboratories, you will help lead and manage the cadet wing to prepare yourself for your future responsibilities as a second lieutenant.
+Besides conducting leadership laboratories, you will help lead and manage the cadet wing to prepare yourself for your future responsibilities as a Second Lieutenant.

-Field Training: Field training is an intensive, 27-day program that you attend in the summer after your sophomore year.
+Field Training: Field training is an intensive, 28-day program that you attend in the summer after your sophomore year.
 This rigorous program involves physical conditioning, weapons exposure, and survival training.
-As an insight to expeditionary operations, Field Training is your opportunity to develop your skills and as both a leader and team member.
+As an insight to expeditionary operations, Field Training is your opportunity to develop your skills as both a leader and team member.

 To be eligible for this program, an applicant must:

 As a freshmen or sophomore cadet, you can expect to spend about five hours in ROTC activities per week, not including your travel time.
 The biggest hurdle for cross-town cadets is working out a schedule conflict between both universities’ classes.
 The freshmen/sophomore ROTC classes at UTSA are one credit hour courses; you can register for a Tuesday or Thursday class.
-For freshmen, the Tuesday class is 3:00-3:50 and the Thursday class is 12:30-1:20.
-For sophmores, the Tuesday class is 11:00-11:50 and the Thursday class is 2:00-2:50.
+There are multiple class sessions per AS year, and the times will vary each semester.
+When you register for class, you'll also be automatically registered for a 2-hour lab on Thursday 3:30-5:15PM.

 Students attending the University of the Incarnate Word are eligible for the Hispanic Serving Institute scholarship and the In-College Scholarship Program.
 All students are eligible for Express and Nursing Scholarships.